-UV of mining tenements ranges from \$200 to \$453,000 and an average UV of \$19,936.
-The \$520 minimum rate for the UV-Mining category is set at a lower level than the other rating categories to ensure that less than 50% of the properties in this category are on the minimum rate and comply with section 6.35 of the Local Government Act 1995.
+The unimproved value of mining properties ranges from \$260 to over \$588,900, with an average of \$27,904.
+The \$929 minimum rate for the UV-Mining category is set at a lower level than the other rating categories to ensure compliance with section 6.35 of the Local Government Act 1995 which requires that less than 50% of the properties in any category are on the minimum rate.
 Given the lower valuation figure assigned to small mining tenements, a lower minimum payment will also ensure that the rate burden is distributed equitably between all other property owners paying the minimum amount.